pika-org/pika/docs/index.rst

 ========

 **pika** is a C++ library that builds on the `std::execution (P2300) proposal
-<https://wg21.link/p2300>`__ by providing a CPU runtime with user-level threads, as well as
+<https://wg21.link/p2300>`__ accepted to C++26 by providing a CPU runtime with user-level threads,
-integration with CUDA, HIP, and MPI.
+as well as integration with CUDA, HIP, and MPI.
 See :ref:`getting_started` to get started.

 Hello, world
 ============